Study in Norway from Nepal

 • English proficiency: IELTS (minimum 6.0–6.5) or TOEFL iBT (minimum 80)

-• Some universities may waive English tests if medium of instruction was English
+• Some universities may waive English tests if the medium of instruction was English

 • No Norwegian language required for most international programs taught in English